Influence Is More Valuable Than Money

 Why It’s About the Bigger Picture

-Now, maybe you’re thinking, “But I don’t care about influence, I just want peace” (or fill in the blank with whatever you want that isn’t tied to wealth).
-First, good for you.
-But second, understand this—even your personal goals might require influence.
+Now, maybe you’re thinking, “I don’t care about influence, I just want peace” (or fill in the blank with whatever you want that isn’t tied to wealth).
+First, good for you; this is a worthy goal.
+But understand this, even your personal goals might require some level of influence.
 Want to create better opportunities for your family or improve the world around you?
-Influence scales those efforts.
+Influence facilitates and speeds up those efforts.

-Don’t just take this as motivational fluff—this is strategy.
-It’s cold, hard truth.
-The world doesn’t owe you a following, respect, or success.
-You earn it through what you stand for, the value you create, and the connection you foster with your audience.
-That’s how you move the needle.
+But remember, the world doesn’t owe you a following, respect, or success.
+You earn it through what you stand for, the value you bring, and the connection you foster with your audience.
+That’s how you make moves… by focusing on building influence that lasts.
+That’s how you win the long game.